Deutsch: Dekonstruktion / Español: Deconstrucción / Português: Deconstrução / Français: Déconstruction / Italiano: Decostruzione

 In the context of fashion, deconstruction emerged as a design philosophy that upends traditional garment-making methods.
 It often involves exposing seams, zippers, linings, or deliberately manipulating the structure of clothing to give it an undone or non-traditional appearance.
 By doing this, designers aim to reveal the process behind the construction of garments, creating an aesthetic that blurs the lines between fashion and art.

-This concept is rooted in the philosophy of Jacques Derrida, a French philosopher who introduced deconstruction in the context of literature and language in the 1960s.
+This concept is rooted in the philosophy of Jacques Derrida, a French philosopher who introduced deconstruction in the context of Literature and language in the 1960s.
 In fashion, the deconstructionist approach was popularised in the 1980s and 1990s by avant-garde designers such as Martin Margiela, Rei Kawakubo of Comme des Garçons, and Yohji Yamamoto.
 They rejected the polished, glamorous standards of traditional fashion, embracing instead a more intellectual and artistic expression.

 Key features of deconstructed fashion include: